SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 returned with a set of default properties.

 Things to remember:
-	1. The SubPropertyDefaultIncludes will override any DefaultIncludes (be it mapped or a property)
+1. The SubPropertyDefaultIncludes will override any DefaultIncludes (be it mapped or a property) on the actual projection being referenced.
 2. Just like with DefaultIncludes, the sub-entities properties can still be included in the ?include=[..[..]] statement to override the SubPropertyDefaultIncludes.

 Again, we return to our trusty EmployeeProjection to see this feature in use:
 ```csharp